If a pipe has frozen but not burst yet

-If you've realised that a pipe has frozen but NOT burst, it's essential that you act quickly.
+If you've realised that a pipe has frozen (perhaps because a tap is no longer working) but NOT burst, it's essential that you act quickly.

 6 easy steps to manage a frozen pipe